damnation-eu/website-beta/rules.md

 # Rules and Policies

-Whether you've successfully reached Initiate or just looking to see if you want to join our server, our rules and policies sections has been created to go in to detail about why our rules are what they are.
+Whether you've successfully reached a veteran rank or just looking to see if you want to join our server, our rules and policies sections has been created to go in to detail about why our rules are what they are.
 Hopefully if you read this section you will not have any questions about the most frequently asked "do I, or don't I?" subjects.
 Most of it is common sense, but some if it is particular to this server.

+This page details our server rules as well as policies about **Bans**, **Appeals**, **Griefing/Theft**, and **Referral Bonuses**.
+Scroll down to read more about those specific entries.

 This server is intended for mature players with more than half-a-brain and we expect EVERYONE here to behave accordingly.

 ## Server Rules

-- **Rule 1** - You must be at least <span style="color: red;">**18**</span> years of age.
-[Read more](/website-beta/membership-age) about why we have a minimum age requirement.
+- **Rule 1** - You must be able to act maturely.
+[Read more](/website-beta/membership-age) about our Membership Age Policy

 - **Rule 2** - Be courteous and respect others.
 Agree to disagree.